dnlstruble-png/Bearings-to-Bits/OSINT/01 OSINT Report (Lockbit Initial Report).md

 ### 3. Industrial Impact

-LockBit creates operational consequences when it disrupts visibility systems, including:
+LockBit has potential to create operational consequences if it disrupts visibility systems, including:

 - Human Machine Interfaces (HMIs)
 - Engineering Workstations
 - MES / SCADA Operator Terminals
 - Historian / Process Data Servers

-Disabling these systems can create conditions consistent with MITRE ICS T0828 (Loss of View), used here as an impact classification — not attacker attribution.
+Disabling these systems can create conditions consistent with MITRE ICS T0828 (Loss of View), used here as an impact classification - not attacker attribution.

 - Emergency shutdown procedures
 - Safety Instrumented System (SIS) activation